 Countries that signed the OECD Arrangement (all OECD countries except Turkey and Iceland) on export finance, concluded in November 1991, agreed to tighten further restrictions on the use of tied-aid.
 The participants agreed that projects that would be financially viable with commercial credits will be prohibited from using tied or partially untied aid credits, except for credits to the least developed countries where per capita income is below \$2,465.
 Moreover, the agreement sets up tests and consultation procedures to distinguish between projects that should be financed on market or official export credit terms, and those that legitimately require such aid funds.
-Conditions under which tied aid could be provided to these countries include the unavailability of commercial export-import bank financing, or a case where a project lacks the capacity to generate sufficient income to cover its costs at market prices.

-U.S. exporters and others have expressed doubts about the effectiveness of the OECD agreement.
-The agreement has a number of limitations, including: the difficulty of defining commercially viable projects; and the presence of an "escape clause" that allows countries to proceed with a tied aid offer, despite objections by other participants, if that country claims that the project is in its national interest.
-Moreover, the Agreement also depends on the accuracy and openness of tied aid offers reported to the OECD, but the OECD does not confirm or verify the accuracy of the data provided by its members.2
+U.S. exporters and others have expressed doubts about the effectiveness of international efforts to stem officially subsidized trade financing.
+While the OECD agreement appears to be reducing most direct government subsidies to trade financing, a number of countries have found a way around the agreement through market windows, or subsidized trade financing through ostensibly private financial institutions that are not subject to the agreement.
+The agreement also has a number of limitations, including: the difficulty of defining commercially viable projects; and the presence of an "escape clause" that allows countries to proceed with a tied aid offer, despite objections by other participants, if that country claims that the project is in its national interest.
+Moreover, the Agreement also depends on the accuracy and openness of tied aid offers reported to the OECD, but the OECD does not confirm or verify the accuracy of the data provided by its members.